ONSdigital/dp-publish-enrich-search/dpElasticApi/README.md

 # dpElasticApi
-The __dpElasticApi__ module encapsulates the HTTP RestClient interaction with the Elastic in to a single module, that isolates the client from the need to understand the http interface for Elastic&trade;.

-Could be extended to work across all protocols, but current is limited to the HTTP `RestClient` that AWS Elastic provides.
+The __dpElasticApi__ module encapsulates the HTTP RestClient interaction with ElasticSearch&trade; in to a single module, that isolates the client from the need to understand the http interface for ElasticSearch&trade;.
+This API framework could be extended to work across all protocols, but currently it is limited to the HTTP `RestClient` that AWS Elastic provides.

 There are three main entry points into the module;
-* LoadBuilder <br/>
+* `LoadBuilder`<br/>
  Loads a document from Elastic&trade; based on the `index/type/id`
-* SearchBuilder<br/>
+* `SearchBuilder`<br/>
  Executes a Search against Elastic&trade; based on the `Query` used (_currently only the Term Query is supported_)
-* UpdateBuilder<br/>
+* `UpdateBuilder`<br/>
  Updates an existing document with the contents provide, `Upserts` are available if document is missing using the upsert object.

 ## Usage
 ### `LoadBuilder`
-To load a specific document from the `ElasticSearch` &trade; server, you need to build up the `LoadBuilder` and then create the request (`Request`) using the `build()` methods.
+To load a specific document from an `ElasticSearch` &trade; server, you need to build the state of a`LoadBuilder` instance and then create the request (`Request`) using the `build()` methods.
  ```java
       Request request = new LoadBuilder().setIndex("ons")
                                           .setType("document")